Likely Risks If You Live Near An Airport

 “These stress hormones, especially cortisole, increase your blood pressure.
 If you're exposed to such stress over a long time, the acute increase of blood pressure becomes hypertension - and with it, all of the possible consequences: myocardial infarction, stroke, heart failure and dementia,” he adds.

 Health is not the only concern.
 At times opting for construction close to airports might turn risky.

-In Jaipur, too, the Airports Authority of India (AAI) has put a cap on construction of highrises within 500 feet of the boundary wall of the Jaipur airport.
-There could be a possibility of demolitions as certain developers constructed buildings above 15 metres after Jaipur Development Authority's sanction.
+In Jaipur, too, the Airports Authority of India (AAI) had put a cap on construction of highrises within 500 foot of the boundary wall of the airport.
+There could be a possibility of demolitions as certain developers constructed buildings above 15 metres after the Jaipur Development Authority's sanction.
 Reportedly, there are many G+3 structures in Jaipur within unsafe limits at Jagatpura and Siddharth Nagar.
 Separate byelaws for this area have not been created yet.

 However, despite the colour coded maps developed for Mumbai, almost every building is being referred to the AAI.

 - It is always important to check with the authorities whether the construction site is approved.
 Unauthorised constructions run the risk of getting demolished in future.